Havelex/proto-portfolio/src/markdown/Elysium.md

 ---

 **Elysium** is the place where our loved ones wait for us after death.
 A paradise, home to the blessed in their afterlife.
-Elysium is the counterpart to hades, and although I yearn for Elysium to reunite with someone very deer to me, I doubt that I will reach it ever again.
+Elysium is the counterpart to hades, and although I yearn for it to reunite me with someone very deer to me, I doubt that I will reach it ever again.
 For that, the weight of the sins I carry is too heavy to let me rise up to this heavenly realm.
 They will pull me down to the underworld.
 Despite this, I could find closure, as I have done the right thing in life and old friends are going